BSc (Hons) Computing

 • Our London Academic Centre and Regent College London provide a warm and friendly environment for your studies, with relatively small class sizes, purpose-built teaching facilities, and excellent student support.

-• We’ll focus on your individual needs, and provide personalised support to help find the learning strategies that best support your learning and ultimate success.
+• We'll focus on your individual needs and provide personalised support to help you find the learning strategies that best support your learning and ultimate success.

-• We’ll help you build a portfolio of work that demonstrates your skills in developing content for a range of different target devices.
-This can put you in an advantageous position when you come to approach potential employers.
+• We'll support you in building a portfolio of work demonstrating your skills in developing content for various target devices.
+This can put you in an advantageous position when approaching potential employers.

 • Free Pre-sessional English classes are available if you need support to improve your English language skills to meet the English language requirements for your chosen course.